While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 Address: 1270 Prospect St, La Jolla, CA 92037

 8. Duke’s La Jolla

 La Jolla Village • Hawaiian • $$

 Inspired by the foods and spirit of Hawaii, Duke’s is a fun place to take the family.
 The Aloha vibes are only made better by the incredible ocean view from the patio.
 It’s a mix of traditional Hawaiian and contemporary Californian fare, so you’ll find quality no matter what you’re craving.
 And, they have the famous Hula Pie.

-What to order: Besides the mouthwatering Kona Coffee-Crusted New York Strip and seemingly endless choices of sushi, you can always get a traditional Hawaiian Plate Lunch (ribs and chicken or the daily catch with steamed jasmine rice, macaroni salad, bok choy macadamia nut slaw).
+What to order: Besides the mouthwatering Poke Tacos and Kalua Pork Sandwich, you can always get a traditional Hawaiian plate lunch (ribs and chicken or the daily catch with steamed jasmine rice, macaroni salad, bok choy macadamia nut slaw).
 If you decide to visit the Barefoot Bar, make sure to grab one of their infamous Mai Tais served in a classic tiki-shaped glass.

 Address: 1216 Prospect St, La Jolla, CA 92037